 Christine Odell, MD

 Dr. Odell graduated from the University of Michigan with a B.S. in biology with distinction.
-She then worked in basic science from 1989-1993 rising to the level associate investigator.
+She then worked in basic science from 1989-1993 rising to the level of associate investigator.
 She then attended Boston University School of Medicine graduating AOA in 1997.
 Dr. Odell then completed a three-year family practice residency at Maine Medical Center.
-While a resident she received the Mead Johnson award for graduate education in family practice.
-Dr. Odell served as the Chief Resident at the Maine Medical Center Family Practice Residency Program where she had teaching, administration, clinical and research responsibilities.
+While a resident she received the Mead Johnson Award for graduate education in family practice.
+Dr. Odell served as the Chief Resident at the Maine Medical Center Family Practice Residency Program where she had teaching, administration, clinical, and research responsibilities.
 Dr. Odell is currently the Medical Director for our Family Medicine Center.

 Robert Gramling, MD

 Dr. Gramling graduated from Dartmouth Medical School and the Maine-Dartmouth Family Practice Residency.
 Dr. Gramling’s experience includes an extensive research background.
 He brought a wide range of volunteer activities with him, including working as a counselor for children with juvenile rheumatoid arthritis, presenting on HIV/AIDS to collegiate groups, and counseling and teaching high school students in confidential Q&A sessions.
-Dr. Gramling’s interests span from triathlon training, to philosophy, to pairs dancing.
+Dr. Gramling’s interests span from triathlon training to philosophy, to pairs dancing.
 Dr. Gramling is currently an Assistant Professor at the Department of Family Medicine at Brown Medical School.

 Julie Taylor, MD

 Dr. Taylor was our first fellow in the Family Medicine Fellowship program.
 During her two years here, she completed a Master of Science in Epidemiology at the Boston University School of Public Health.
 This entailed three semesters of course work and a thesis project.
-She worked on two major research projects, and has since published both as first author, including: (1) a study of fellowship training in primary care with a group of GIM faculty–paper published in Academic Medicine (poster at national conference), and (2) secondary data analysis of the National Survey of Family Growth (NSFG) (thesis project) looking at the association of unintended pregnancy and breastfeeding behaviors–published in Journal of Family Practice (presented at a national conference).
+She worked on two major research projects and has since published both as the first author, including: (1) a study of fellowship training in primary care with a group of GIM faculty–paper published in Academic Medicine (poster at a national conference), and (2) secondary data analysis of the National Survey of Family Growth (NSFG) (thesis project) looking at the association of unintended pregnancy and breastfeeding behaviors–published in Journal of Family Practice (presented at a national conference).
 Upon graduating, she worked for a year in a private group practice.
 Currently, Dr. Taylor is the Director of Predoctoral Education at Brown Medical School where she manages the Family Medicine clerkship.
 Dr. Taylor spends 40% of her time in clinical practice, including obstetrics, and she has 30% protected time which she devotes to breastfeeding research (including additional data analyses of the NSFG) and community outreach.